kat0h/vim-colorscheme-settings/README.md

 Colorscheme manager for Vim

 ## Function
-- Set colorschemes *interactive*.
+- Change colorschemes *interactive*.

 # Todo
 - [x] VS Code Like colorscheme selector.
-- [ ] Save Slected colorscheme and load when vim is opened
+- [x] Save Slected colorscheme and load when vim is opened
-- [ ] ignore default colorscheme (if you don't like default colorscheme, you can remove it from selecting window)
+- [x] ignore default colorscheme (if you don't like default colorscheme, you can remove it from selecting window)
 - [ ] Change colorscheme automatically (for example if it is night set dark theme)

 # Note